Sarona (colony): Restoration

+Community house (Gemeindehaus)

 One of the most important buildings in Sarona was the community house - Gemeindehaus in German or Beit Hava'ad in Hebrew.
 The cornerstone of the building was laid in 1871, three years after the Templers arrived from Germany.
 The building was dedicated in early 1873 and housed the local school.
 After Sarona became a Nazi stronghold, the swastika flew over the building for seven years.
-In 1943, Irgun fighters planted a bomb near the building, lightly wounding six residents, one of them Gotthilf Wagner, the mayor of Sarona and a fervent Nazi activist.
+In 1943, Irgun fighters planted a bomb near the building, lightly wounding six residents, one of them Gotthilf Wagner, the mayor of Sarona.
 When the British left Tel Aviv in 1947, a Haganah brigade camped there.
 The building was renamed for squad commander Carmi Rabinowitz, who was killed in action.
 In July 1948, after the founding of the state, it became a post office.

 During restoration work in 2005, the iron mechanism of the old carillon clock that adorned the facade was discovered.
 In 2006, the clock was displayed at the Eretz Israel Museum as part of an exhibit on the Templers.
-A descendant of the Templers who was visiting Israel recognized the signature of the manufacturer, the Perrot Company of Calw, Germany.
+A descendant of the Templers who was visiting Israel recognised the signature of the manufacturer, the Perrot Company of Calw, Germany.
 After contacts with the firm, a new clock was made to replace the old one, and the original clock, now repaired, is displayed at Sarona's visitors' center.

-Legacy
+Research, books

-Helmut Glenk, who was born in Sarona, has published several books about Sarona exploring the Templers' contribution to the modernization of Palestine.
+Helmut Glenk, who was born in Sarona, has published several books about Sarona exploring the Templers' contribution to the modernisation of Palestine.